 Step 8.
 Optimize other parameters such as holding pressure and clamping force.

-Finally, it should be emphasized that the purpose and focus of mold testing is to optimize the mold and process to meet the requirements of mass production, not just to test out good product samples.
+Finally, it should be emphasized that the purpose and focus of mold testing are to optimize the mold and process to meet the requirements of mass production, not just to test out good product samples.